JDCodeIt/node_rental/README.md

 - if another player: allows to browse items for rent.

-Moving an item from the for rent area to the player's inventory updates the total daily rent amount.
+Moving an item from the for rent area to the player's inventory and creates a rental record for the amount offered by the owner.

-Moving an item from the players inventory to the rental office inventory cancels the player's rent for that item
+Moving an item from the players inventory to the rental office inventory cancels the player's rent for that item.

-Rent is applied daily at Minetest time 00:00.
+Rent is applied daily near Minetest time 00:00.
 Money is moved from the renter's account to the rental office owner's account.

-If an account goes negative, the item is repossesed (Repo!) and placed into the repo inventory.
-These items can be viewed by the owner at any of their rental offices and moved back to availble to rent, or into their own inventory.

-Any items held in the rented item will be lost.
+Renter's accounts can go negative.
+The desired behaviour here would be to cause a repossession, but it is difficult to find the item in the world, so rent will continue to ba assessed until the item is returned.
+The penalty for the renter is that they must make more money before buying other things.

 Chat commands